 MSCI is the underlying index for IEMG, while FTSE is the underlying asset for VWO.

 A detailed look into the structure and components of these funds will help reach a conclusion between VWO vs IEMG.

 VWO vs IEMG: What’s The Difference?

-MSCI which is the provider for IEMG classifies South Korea as an emerging market, while FTSE classifies the same as a developed market.
+MSCI, the provider for IEMG, classifies South Korea as an emerging market, while FTSE classifies the same as a developed market.

 FTSE includes South Korea in its developed market index and excludes it from its emerging market.

 On the other hand, MSCI includes South Korea in its emerging market and not its developed market.

 As a result, the composition of these two Emerging Markets ETFs differ.